froboy/yusaopeny_docs/content/en/docs/development/Google_Analytics_Search.md

 ## Steps

-1. Log in to Google Analytics account that configured to track your Y USA Open Y site.
+1. Log in to Google Analytics account that configured to track your YMCA Website Services site.

 2. Click Admin button in bottom right corner of main screen
 ![Google Analytics Main Screen](../../assets/ga_search_1.png)